Is there someone I could talk to – or somewhere else I could go for more information?

 It’s helpful to know that Medicare Advantage plans are funded differently from Traditional Medicare.
 Traditional Medicare pays only if someone actually gets sick.
 The providers – or doctors – are reimbursed based on how many procedures they perform rather than the quality of care they deliver.
 This can lead to overuse, unnecessary procedures and hospital stays – and ultimately, higher health care costs.

 With Medicare Advantage, providers track the outcomes of their patients – and are then reimbursed for keeping patients healthy through prevention, care coordination and disease management.
 The providers are more focused on the quality of patient care, rather than the quantity.
-Since Medicare Advantage plans are more focused on wellness and prevention - something HSHS Medical Group has always been passionate about – quality of care improves and health care costs are reduced.
+Since Medicare Advantage plans are more focused on wellness and prevention - something HSHS has always been passionate about – quality of care improves and health care costs are reduced.
 Patients stay healthier and avoid unnecessary hospital stays.

 Increasingly, the Medicare Advantage approach is being evaluated as a model for all health care.